EmpiresCommunity/website/README.md

 make
 ```

-That will place a working copy of the website into /_site/, below wherever you cloned this repository.
-For example, if you cloned into `C:\Empiresmod\website`, then you can put `/C:/Empiresmod/website/_site/index.html` into your browser's url bar; but if you're running linux, what you put into the url bar should look like: `file:///home/you/empires/website/_site/index.html`
+This will place a working copy of the website into /_site/, below wherever you cloned this repository.
+For example, if you are going to clone into `C:\Empiresmod\website`, then you can put `/C:/Empiresmod/website/_site/index.html` into your browser's url bar; but if you're running linux, what you put into the url bar should look like: `file:///home/you/empires/website/_site/index.html`

 ## Deploy